Plumas Audubon Society

 Grebes are diving birds that have adapted to life in and on the water over millions of years.
 All grebes (there are five genera worldwide) have highly reduced wings (especially during nesting season when they molt flight feathers).
 They often congregate in rafts and nest in colonies.

-Grebes spend almost their whole lives on the water and because of their adaptations to swimming, can barely walk on land.
+Aechmophorus grebes spend almost their whole lives on the water and, because of their adaptations to swimming, can barely walk on land.
 Their legs are far at the back of the body and provide poor balance.
 Grebes are much more graceful, agile, fast, and at home on the water, as seen in the video below.

 Migration